 - He had a sudden heart attack while jogging.
 (Adjective)

-- He suddenly had a heart attack while jogging.
+- He suddenly had a heart attack while fogging.
 (Adverb)

 - She had a quick walk to get there on time.
 (Adjective)